system-zero/system-zero/README.md

     notes:
       - libpam is required (we might use another option one day, like crypt())
-      - likewise the sudo utility, as the executable is installed as setuid root
+      - likewise the sudo utility is required at the build time, as the executable is installed as setuid root, it needs special priviliges.

   - a package manager
     state: really early, but it seems to work with a couple of specs.
 It builds the static libpam library though.
-Didn't try the network code!

   - a container
     state: early but it works.

     This is an important point at the coding path, because there is now a way